 Tarpon Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The overall education level of Tarpon Springs is somewhat higher than in the average US city of 21.84%: 26.13% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Tarpon Springs is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.13% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Tarpon Springs in 2010 was $31,375, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $125,500 for a family of four.
 However, Tarpon Springs contains both very wealthy and poor people as well.